 - 6.18.2.1 Station departure and the platform/train interface is one of the biggest risk areas in railway operations today.
 Different countries implement various different processes for managing station departure with the aim of ensuring that passengers are safely on-board the train and that the train can safely depart the platform.
-This includes conductor to driver and driver to controller communication. - 6.18.3 Users - 6.18.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s), ground system.

-- 6.18.4.1 There are no functional requirements applicable for FRMCS for the internal RU communication required for the departure process. - 6.18.4.2 Data communication (format and procedures) between driver and controller in countriles in the EU shall be according to [OPE TSI], [TAP TSI] and [TAF TSI]. - 6.18.5 Usability criteria - 6.18.5.1 There are no user criteria applicable for FRMCS for the internal RU communication required for the departure process. - 6.18.6 Related application interfaces - 6.18.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 118 included within their profile.
+This includes conductor to driver and driver to controller communication. - 6.18.3 Users - 6.18.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s), ground system. - 6.18.4 Functional attributes - 6.18.4.1 There are no functional requirements applicable for FRMCS for the internal RU communication required for the departure process. - 6.18.4.2 Data communication (format and procedures) between driver and controller in countriles in the EU shall be according to [OPE TSI], [TAP TSI] and [TAF TSI]. - 6.18.5 Usability criteria - 6.18.5.1 There are no user criteria applicable for FRMCS for the internal RU communication required for the departure process. - 6.18.6 Related application interfaces - 6.18.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 127 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

-8.5 Authorisation of voice communication
+8.5 Authorisation of communication

-8.6 Authorisation of data communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-5.19 Voice recording and access
+5.19 Voice Recording and access to the recorded data

 5.20 Data recording and access

 6.20 Transfer of data

-8.8 5.19 5.20 Prioritisation Voice recording and access Data recording and access

-Table 118: Train departure related communications - related application list
+Table 127: Train departure related communications - related application list

-URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.18 Bi- directional Voice 50/50 User-to-User Low Low Normal Normal Low Bi- directional data 50/50 User-to-user Normal Low Normal Normal Low
+URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.18 Bi- directional Voice 50/50 User-to-User Low Low Normal Normal Low Bi- directional data 50/50 User-to-User Normal Low Normal Normal Low

-Table 119: Train departure related communications - communication attributes
+Table 128: Train departure related communications - communication attributes

+Branoodon

-Type of area Normal Degraded Emergency
+Type of area Normal (volume)

-Station (volume) (volume) (volume)

 Station Low Low Low

 Yard Not used Not used Not used

 Line Not used Not used Not used